-While the average ProScore of all farms and ranches was 18.64, the 66 most successful producers were rated at 27 or higher with a 43.81 average.
-The stable category represents the 66 producers with a ProScore ranging from 10 to 27 and averaging 18.60.
-The financially stressed category's ProScore averages -6.13, and consists of the 67 producers that fell below a 10 rating.
+While the average ProScore of all farms and ranches was 20.63, the 59 most successful producers were rated at 32 or higher with a 48.24 average.
+The stable category represents the 59 producers with a ProScore ranging from 13 to 32 and averaging 22.34.
+The financially stressed category's ProScore averages -9.19, and consists of the 58 producers that fell below a 13 rating.

 Table 1 illustrates the primary characteristics of the three producer groups and suggests that the size, especially measured by receipts could be indicative of their level of financial success.
-Successful producers, whose average size of 2,616 acres was the largest among the three groups, averaged \$186,200 more in receipts than the average of all farms and ranches.
-Conversely, stressed producers earned \$178,500 less in receipts than the average of all farms and ranches while having the smallest average sized operations (2,310 acres).
-The average acres and total receipts of the stable producers are similar to the averages of all farms and ranches, averaging 25 more total acres and \$4,900 less total receipts than the average of all farms and ranches.
-A closer look at more specific production data indicates that the more successful producers tended to be more heavily weighted towards crops, while the stressed group claimed more native pasture acres and less crop acres.
+Successful producers, whose average size of 2,108 acres, averaged \$186,700 more in receipts than the average of all farms and ranches.
+Conversely, stressed producers earned \$263,400 less in receipts than the average of all farms and ranches while having the smallest average sized operations (2,061 acres).
+Stable producers had the largest size farms in terms of land, with 390 more acres and \$72,200 more in total receipts than the average of all farms and ranches.
+A closer look at more specific production data indicates that the stable and more successful producers tended to be more heavily weighted towards crops, while the stressed group claimed more native pasture acres and less crop acres.
 The financially stable producers average slightly more livestock than each of the other success levels.
-The average acreage of row crop production tends to increase with the level of success, suggesting that the crop producers generally have a more favorable financial outlook overall.
 The breakdown of land tenure arrangements indicates a higher proportion of share rented land for the successful category, a practice that is much more common for crop production than livestock production.
+Financially stressed producers had the highest proportion of cash leased acres.

-Across all producers, the average total receipts in 2007 were \$576,000.
-Of that total, approximately 74% came from crop sales (Figure 3), 13% from crop insurance indemnities and crop-
+Across all producers, the average total receipts in 2008 were \$587,000.
+Of that total, approximately 77% came from crop sales (Figure 3), 12% from crop insurance indemnities and croprelated government payments, and 9% from livestock receipts.
+The 'Other Receipts' category represents 2% of total receipts and consists of items that are not directly related to crop or livestock production activities.
+Rental payments, mineral royalties, and custom farm work are among the most common items contained in the 'Other Receipts' category.